zshicode/MambaLithium/README.md

-# MambaStock: Selective state space model for stock prediction
+# MambaLithium: Selective state space model for state-of-charge estimation of lithium-ion batteries

-Mamba (Structured state space sequence models with selection mechanism and scan module, S6) has achieved remarkable success in sequence modeling tasks.
-This paper proposes a Mamba-based model to predict the stock price.
+Lithium-ion batteries is crucial in electric vehicles and new energy industry.
+State-of-charge (SOC) are one of the key states of lithium-ion batteries.
+As Mamba (Structured state space sequence models with selection mechanism and scan module, S6) has achieved remarkable success in sequence modeling tasks, this repository proposes a Mamba-based model to predict the SOC.
+The design of the model is similar to MambaStock[https://github.com/zshicode/MambaStock] (see Citation).

 ## Requirements